Homological norms on nonpositively curved manifolds: Introduction and Results

 \end{corollary}

 We structure our paper as follows.
 In Section \ref{sec:comparing-norms}, we establish an upper bound on the comass of the harmonic form by its harmonic norm in terms of the injectivity radius.
 This uses the Margulis Lemma together with a Moser typer inequality for a certain elliptic equation.
 In Section \ref{sec:straightening}, we use the straightening method to relate the harmonic norm and the comass with the Gromov norm of the \Poincare dual.
-As a result, we prove our Theorem \ref{thm:general estimate}.
+As a result, we prove our Theorems \ref{thm:lower_bound_inj_small} and \ref{thm:lower_bound_inj_large}.
+The latter theorem also employs the more refined elliptic estimates from \cite{DiCerbo:17}.
 In Section \ref{sec:duality-principle}, we use the duality principle to prove Theorem \ref{thm:upper-bound}.
 And lastly in Section \ref{sec:Sobolev}, we give an alternative approach to Section \ref{sec:comparing-norms}, relating the comass and the harmonic norm with other geometric quantities such as the Sobolev constants, isoperimetric type constants and others.